Sedona Hiking and Outdoor Exploration

 Here are a few tour operators that will take you on this amazing trip!

 Click on Sedona Hiking Trails for hikes in the area, difficulty, and how to get there.
 Always remember to bring lots of water (hydration is important), wear appropriate shoes, hiking boots are best (NO flip flops or sandals), plan your hike accordingly – tell someone where you are going, and make sure you are finished before sunset.

-Birding Adventures – the Sedona area boasts upwards to 350 species of birds.
+The Sedona area boasts upwards to 350 species of birds.
 While we are blessed to have a variety of “resident” desert birds year long, we receive an abundance of migratory birds nesting and feeding along the riparian corridors and waterways in the area.
 Birding Northern Arizona offers a variety of tours, from a few hours to an entire day (with a picnic lunch)!
 They also have free bird walks every Wednesday from Jay’s Bird Barn here in Sedona.

 Remember, El Portal Sedona Hotel offers guests personalized concierge services for the Sedona area, so if you have any questions on hiking trails or other outdoor adventures, please as Steve, Terri, or any other staff member – we are here to make sure you get the most out of your Sedona vacation!